akanshkatyayan/Modalysis/README.md

 Soumi Chatterjee

-Modalysis: Modalysis is a web application which is used to analyze the performance of below machine learning models on a given dataset.

-<b>Home Page:</b>
+## Project Aim:
+Creating a Flask application which uses state of the art Machine Learning models to perform classification tasks and text summarisation with a user management system.

+## Description:

+## Home Page:
 <img src="/static/img/HomePage_Screenshot.png" width="1000" />